Ybazli/iblog/readme.md

 php artisan iblog:install
 ```

-[]-create env file
+- [] create env file

-[]- get some data from user in command line for create admin user/prefixs details/app name
+- [] get some data from user in command line for create admin user/prefixs details/app name

-[]-generate app key
+- [] generate app key

-[]- put the data in env file
+- [] put the data in env file

-[]- migrate database and seed some table
+- [] migrate database and seed some table